Hugius/FabiEngine3D/doc/markdown/ANIMATION2D.md

 ## 1. General

 - Animation2D is used for creating 2D texture animations.
-- These animations can be applied to quad2D/quad3D entities.
+- These animations can be applied to quad2Ds/quad3Ds.
 - Animated textures should consist of multiple smaller animation frames, divided by rows and columns.

 ## 2. Base Properties